Aloe Vera: The Miracle Plant for Your Scalp

 4. Blend the aloe gel until smooth.

 5. Strain the gel through the strainer into a large bowl.
-You may have to swirl it around with a spoon to get the maximum amount of gel.
+You may have to swirl it around with a spoon to extract the maximum amount of gel.

 Aloe Vera for dreadlocks - itch relief and maintenance